 Dry socket is a common problem, but it is more likely if you smoke or take the contraceptive pill.

 Dry socket can be treated by carefully washing the area and putting on an antiseptic dressing.
 We can put on the dressing in the hospital or your local dentist can do this.

 If you are concerned about dry socket, contact the dental surgery department.

 Sensitive or tender teeth

+If the teeth next to the area that you had treated are weak, they might break during or immediately after surgery.
+For example, the teeth might be weak because of decay or have large fillings or crowns.
 If this happens, you will need to ask your local dentist to check these teeth and treat the problem.

 Eating and drinking

 Be careful when eating or drinking in the first few hours after surgery.
 Your mouth might be numb from the anaesthetic and you could easily bite or burn yourself.